city41/kof94te/findings/space.md

 ## V ROM

 I doubt we will need any additional sound effects/music.
 Can just use the existing ones from the existing char select screen.

+# Available Sprites

+The game has taken control of most of the sprites.
+If going forward with the hack method, about 57 sprites would need to be available.

+320 seems to be the upper sprite the game controls, leaving 321-380, 60 sprites